Elihpmap/BrowseRouter/README.md

 ## Notifications

 By default, `BrowseRouter` will show a desktop notification when it opens a link.
-You can disable this in `config.ini`.
+You can disable this in `BrowserRouterConfig.ini`.

 <img width="400" alt="Notification" src="https://github.com/user-attachments/assets/da647dc6-407e-4eda-81b9-bf258e82214b">